Gforcex/OpenGraphic/README.md

 * [UnityOutlineShader](https://github.com/IronWarrior/UnityOutlineShader) Source code for Outline Shader tutorial for Unity.
 Detects edges in a scene using the depth and normals buffers.
 #### Motion
 * [AmplifyMotion](https://github.com/AmplifyCreations/AmplifyMotion) Amplify Motion was the first Full-scene Motion Blur extension for Unity
+* [URP-Simple-Per-Object-Motion-Blur](https://github.com/Estradel/URP-Simple-Per-Object-Motion-Blur) A simple implementation of a Per-object motion blur effect for Unity URP
 * [ProceduralMotion](https://github.com/keijiro/ProceduralMotion) A collection of procedural motion scripts for Unity
 #### Portal
 * [unity-portal-rendering](https://github.com/pr0g/unity-portal-rendering) Super small example of using offscreen render targets to achieve a portal effect in Unity